Community News

 Demand

 According to the bank, the launch was necessitated by increasing demand for innovative banking services.
 Standard Chartered, in meeting this demand, continues to make strategic and sustainable investments in technology.
-Furthermore, the launch of the second phase of digital-only retail banking compliments the bank’s innovation agenda.
+Furthermore, the launch of the second phase of digital-only retail banking complements the bank’s innovation agenda.

 The launch is an acknowledgment that Africa’s future is in innovation and technology.
 During the launch, the bank’s CEO for Africa and the Middle East stated that Standard Chartered has a focus on digitizing Africa and facilitating access to financial services.